jwisemanca/biReports/webelements/readme.md

 ![wepic](/webelements/admin/weemail.png)

+### webElements 4.3 vs Older Versions:

+1. Can use an HTTP post, instead of OpenDocument reporting, for much faster performance.
+Note that this is experimental / beta.
+2. Can have multiple 'forms' on each report.
+3. Has an option to create e-mails based on report data.
+4. Has new functions including a multi-select sortable table control.
+5. Has more options to customize the viewer.

+Please see the sample reports for examples of the above.

 ## Notes

 1. This is currently an early release / test version for CR 2020 & SAP BI 4.3 and the last update is October 15 2023.